vanessa-kang/tp/docs/DeveloperGuide.md

 1. User chooses to view his or her current academic calendar.

-2. PlanNUS prompts user to indicate their desired viewing timeframe, i.e.
+2. PlanNUS prompts user to indicate his or her desired viewing timeframe, i.e.

    a) the full academic calendar, or